 The Osprey breeds by freshwater lakes and sometimes on coastal brackish waters.
 Most Ospreys do not start breeding until they are five to seven years old.
 If there are no nesting sites available, young Ospreys may be forced to delay breeding.
 To ease this problem, posts may be erected to provide more sites suitable for nest building.

 Osprey usually mate for life.
 In spring they begin a five-month period of partnership to raise their young.
+They form strong pair-bonds with their mates during breeding season.
 Female Osprey lay 3 – 4 eggs within a month and rely on the size of the nest to help conserve heat.
 The cinnamon-colored eggs weigh about 65 grams (2.4oz).
 The eggs are incubated for about 5 weeks before they hatch.

 The newly-hatched Osprey chicks weigh only 50 – 60 grams (2oz), but fledge within eight weeks.
 When food is scarce, the first chicks to hatch are most likely to survive.